OriHoch/dataflows-shell/TUTORIAL.md

 # DataFlows Shell Tutorial

-Install DataFlows Shell from a Bash shell with Python3:
+Install DataFlows Shell from a Bash shell with Python3.7+ (See the [README](README.md) for detailed installation instructions)

 ```
 $ python3 -m pip install -U dataflows-shell